farimarwat/grizzly/README.md

             .withTitle("App Error") // Set custom crash dialog title .withMessage("An error occurred.
 Please restart.") // Set custom crash dialog message .withFirebaseCrashLytics(firebaseCrashlytics) // Integrate with Firebase Crashlytics
+            ..withNormalCrashEnabled(true) // Only enable if you want to get the exact line of ANR in form of crash.
+Default is false
             .build()
             .start()
     }